Restore Hetch Hetchy: History

 In 2011, Restore Hetch Hetchy announced their plans to put the issue to the voters of San Francisco through a referendum.
-Proposition F, which would've allocated money to identify other sources of water with a stated goal of restoring the valley went before San Francisco voters in November 2012.
+Proposition F, which would have allocated money to identify other sources of water with a stated goal of restoring the valley went before San Francisco voters in November 2012.
 The proposition had extensive opposition, including the Mayor and entire Board of Supervisors, and Senator Dianne Feinstein.
 It was soundly rejected, with 76.9% of voters against the proposition.

 In 2015, Restore Hetch Hetchy sued San Francisco, arguing that the continuing existence of the dam and reservoir is a violation of the California Constitution's prohibition against any "unreasonable method of diversion".
 The Tuolumne County Courts dismissed the case, saying California Courts have no jurisdiction, as the dam was allowed by federal law.
 Restore Hetch Hetchy appealed, and the California Attorney General opined that the matter should be tried on the technical, not legal, merits.
 In July 2018, the appeals court threw out the lawsuit, declaring that Congress had overruled the state.
 The case was taken to the California Supreme Court which, in mid-October 2018, rejected the lawsuit in a 3–0 ruling.

 Beginning in 2018, the Department of the Interior of the Trump administration began to consider a proposal initiated by RHH and California Trout to allow limited boating on the Hetch Hetchy Reservoir for the first time, with representatives of the two organizations arguing that "San Francisco received [Hetch Hetchy's] benefits long ago, but the American people have not."

 A 2019 study commissioned by Restore Hetch Hetchy argued that draining the reservoir and equipping the valley with a tourism infrastructure comparable to that of Yosemite Valley (which receives around 100 times as many visitors annually compared to Hetch Hetchy's 44,000) could result in a "recreational value" of up to $178 million per year, or possibly an overall economic value of up to $100 billion.